flucksite/email_octopus/README.md

   - [ ] `post` Create tag
   - [ ] `put` Update tag
   - [ ] `delete` Delete tag

+This shared will be completed over the following months, but if you feel inclined to help out, I'll happily accept PRs.

 ## Contributing